-Syncona Partners was co-founded in 2012 by our CEO, Martin Murphy, and the Wellcome Trust, a charitable foundation based on healthcare research.
+Syncona Partners was co-founded in 2012 by Martin Murphy and the Wellcome Trust, a charitable foundation based on healthcare research.
 Syncona was set up to take a long-term view to building globally competitive life science businesses leveraging the UK/EU scientific research base.

 Between 2012 and 2016, we added eight life sciences businesses to the portfolio, seeking to develop treatments for patients in areas of high level of unmet need.